johnvenkiah/CI_PP3_John_Venkiah/README.md

 - [Heroku](https://www.heroku.com) - Used to deploy the application.

 - [Lucidchart](https://lucid.co/product/lucidchart) - Lucidchart was used to create the [flowchart](#flowchart) of the project.

+- [Google Calendar](https://calendar.google.com/) - The users input data creates and edits events on Google Calendar

+- [Google Sheets](https://calendar.google.com/) - - The users input data creates and edits content on Google Sheets

+- [Google Cloud Platform](https://console.cloud.google.com/) - All data send and received with the help of the Google API, through the Google Cloud Platform

 #### Python Libraries